pyCGNS/pyCGNS/MAPper/readme.txt

       flag to 1, no transpose
       would be performed and the array and its dimensions would be stored without modification even if the ``NY_FORTRAN`` flag is not there.

+  (6) The file should exist, all new nodes are added, thus modifying the
+      children list of their parents.
+Existing nodes are updated only in the case of value change.
+There no children removal, name or label change.

 -----